Boeloev21/Portfolio_Projects/README.md

 ## Project 3: SpaceX launch success prediction

-Description: Our data science project aims to predict the success or failure of SpaceX Falcon 9 launches by leveraging historical launch data from both the SpaceX API and the SpaceX launches Wikipedia page.
+Description: This project aims to predict the success or failure of SpaceX Falcon 9 launches by leveraging historical launch data from both the SpaceX API and the SpaceX launches Wikipedia page.
 The project unfolds through several key steps:

 1. Data Collection: We gather launch data from the SpaceX API, ensuring a comprehensive dataset for analysis.
 2. Web Scraping: Additional data is extracted from the SpaceX Wikipedia page through web scraping techniques, enriching our dataset with contextual information.